April 2010 Baghdad bombings: Perpetrators and aftermath

-Prime minister Nouri al-Maliki and other officials have blamed Al-Qaeda in Iraq for the bombing attacks.
-The attacks were widely seen as retribution for the killings of two top Al-Qaeda officials the previous Sunday.
-Security spokesperson Qassim al-Moussawi stated that "targeting prayers in areas with a [Shiite] majority is a revenge for the losses suffered by al Qaeda."
-Iraqi political analyst Hameed Fadhel agreed, saying, "These are acts of revenge that are intended to send a message to the Iraqi government and the world that al-Qaida's existence will not be affected by the killing of specific leaders."
+Iraqi Prime minister Nouri al-Maliki and other Iraqi officials alleged that the Islamic State of Iraq organization carried out the bombing attacks.
+The attacks were widely seen as retribution for the killings of two top Islamic State of Iraq officials Abu Omar al-Baghdadi and Abu Hamza al-Muhajir the previous Sunday.
+Security spokesperson Qassim al-Moussawi stated that "targeting prayers in areas with a [Shiite] majority is a revenge for the losses suffered by the Islamic State of Iraq."
+Iraqi political analyst Hameed Fadhel agreed, saying, "These are acts of revenge that are intended to send a message to the Iraqi government and the world that the Islamic State of Iraq's existence will not be affected by the killing of specific leaders."
 No one has officially claimed responsibility.
 The government expects "such terrorist acts to continue."

 After the attacks, Muqtada al-Sadr offered to "Iraqi security forces to fight insurgents", sparking fear that he might be considering a revival of his Mahdi Army militia.
 Al-Sadr's aides claimed that he had no such plans.
 He urged his followers to remain calm and not provoke the United States, but added that he was prepared to have "hundreds of believers" join the Iraqi army and police forces.
 "The government might ask the help of individual citizens, not from armed groups," presidential aid Ali al-Adeeb responded.

 On Friday and Saturday, citizens of the Sadr City enclave of Baghdad took to the streets for at least six separate funeral processions.
 Many of the victims were carried to the holy city of Najaf, 100 miles (160 kilometers) to the south.
 Some of the mourners supported the idea of reviving the Mahdi Army.
 "They can provide security.
 The government cannot," remarked one citizen.